dipAch/dipach.github.io/_posts/2025-05-07-vector-clocks-vs-lamport-clocks.md

 Commit D: [A:1, B:1, C:1]  ← Merges B and C
 ```

-## Conclusion

-Vector clocks provide a more sophisticated solution than Lamport clocks by:
-1. Accurately detecting concurrent events
-2. Maintaining true causality relationships
-3. Supporting partial ordering of events
-4. Enabling conflict detection in distributed systems

-The key advantage of vector clocks is their ability to distinguish between causally related and concurrent events, which is crucial for many distributed system applications.

-## References

-1. Lamport, L. (1978).
-"Time, Clocks, and the Ordering of Events in a Distributed System"
-2. Fidge, C. J. (1988).
-"Timestamps in Message-Passing Systems That Preserve the Partial Ordering"
-3. Mattern, F. (1989).
-"Virtual Time and Global States of Distributed Systems"
-4. Parker, D. S. et al. (1983).
-"Detection of Mutual Inconsistency in Distributed Systems"

 ## Practical Implementation Tips

 ### Choosing Between Lamport and Vector Clocks